djrexishere91/Adsb-Italia/README.md

 ## Overview

-ADSB-Italia Network is a collaborative ADS-B feeder network with a central server located in Fiscaglia (FE), Italy.
+ADSB-Italia Network is a collaborative ADS-B feeder network.

 It allows contributors to forward local ADS-B data and MLAT results to the ADSB-Italia aggregation server without disrupting an existing local ADS-B setup.